Commercial vans: a buyer’s guide

 Many van fleets prefer a vinyl application.
 It’s cost-effective at about £100 to £200 per vehicle.
 However, it is largely limited to lettering and simple shapes in single colours.
 Vehicle wrapping – where your van is literally encased from bumper-to-bumper and sill-to-roof in film – can be pricey, with costs running into the thousands in some cases.
 However, it can turn your van into a genuine all-singing, all-dancing mobile billboard.

-With the right solvents, removal is cheap, and remarketing specialists, such as Fleet Auction Group, charge reasonable rates.
+With the right solvents, removal is cheap, and remarketing specialists charge reasonable rates.
 But never sell vehicles with the wrapping still on, as it damages residual values and lets fraudsters use your brand for criminal activity.